zvjaceslavs/intshare/Databases/template_postgres_odbc_database_monitoring/5.4/README.md

 # Postgres ODBC

-## Description

-## Overview I have been looking for templates to use with the new ODBC database monitoring item type with out success.
-I have created a rudimentary one for postgres.
-To use it follow these instructions for setting up ODBC on the server side. https://www.zabbix.com/documentation/4.0/manual/config/items/itemtypes/odbc _checks We run multiple instances on each server so I create a host for each database and use the {HOST.NAME} macro in the item key.
-If you want to use a different macro like {$DATABASE.NAME} then do a find and replace before you import this.
-As well all items have the name zabbix set as the user and the password set as " my _password".
-Again you may want to do a find and replace before importing.
-Then import this template and add it to the host you are using and then go through and double check the items.
-I know this functionality was in Zabbix 3 so this may work there but I created this in 4 so that is all I know it works with.
-I hope some one finds this useful. ## Author J Villain

 ## Overview

 I have been looking for templates to use with the new ODBC database monitoring item type with out success.